charroux/CodingWithKubernetes/README.md

 # CodingWithKubernetes

-How to code a web app composed of two web service :
+How to code a web app composed of two web services:
 - a frontend
 - a backend